What is Wastewater?

 - Link to water quality reports, guidelines for private wells, testing laboratories, citizens' guides, and financial and technical assistance.

-- The Pennsylvania Department of Environmental Protection's Drinking Water and Wastewater Operator Information Center
+- The Pennsylvania Department of Environmental Protection's Wastewater Operations & Assistance

 If you store items outside, such as drums, containers, pallets, tanks and scrap or off-spec product, you may need a Pennsylvania stormwater permit.
 Also, if you construct a building, addition, parking lot, or other structure that disturbs the soil, you need to contact your county conservation district about the possible runoff issues.
 To learn more: